Tsunami014/MoriNoKomichi/docs/DOCS.md

 # Mori no komichi (森の小道); Forest path
 A todo app with many, many features.

+Please note that the excalidraw diagrams included have images rendered for dark mode.
+Light mode is also supported, but requires you to open the excalidraw file yourself.
+This can also be helpful for diagrams that are quite large.

 # Sprint 1
 In this sprint, the goal is to define the requirements and create the UI.
 The app at this stage will have all the layout set out, with transitional and interactive elements completed.
 Additionally, the UI will look polished; as this sprint is entirely focussed on the UI, it should look like the final product by the end.
 ## Requirements outline